apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Oil prices surge after Saudi Arabia and Russia extend production cuts**
+**Four-person crew returns to Earth aboard SpaceX’s Dragon capsule**

-You can read more about it [here](https://www.cnn.com/2023/09/05/energy/oil-prices-saudi-russia-output-cuts/index.html).
+You can read more about it [here](https://arstechnica.com/space/2023/09/four-person-crew-returns-to-earth-aboard-spacexs-dragon-capsule/).

 ## Requirements
 - Python 3.8